Bury’s still gotthe right carefor you.

 A lot of minor illnesses and injuries can be treated at home with a little TLC.
 Headaches require pain relief and relaxation.
 Small cuts need cleaning and plasters.
 Vomiting and diarrhoea means fluids and rest.
 Stock your medicine cabinet with paracetamol, antiseptic wipes, plasters and anti-diarrhoea medicines, so they’re to-hand when needed.

 Don’t hang around

 Coughs, colds, aches and pains.
-Your local pharmacist can help with that.
+Your local pharmacist is still available to help with common medical problems and more.
 Often open late as well as weekends, they’ll offer professional healthcare advice, over-the-counter medicines and even private consultations, so there’s no need to wait for a GP appointment.

 If in doubt, talk it out

 NHS 111 can help with urgent medical problems when you’re not sure what to do.
 The team of expert call handlers backed by clinical teams are on the phone or online to help you access the care you need right away.